SciTools/iris/docs/iris/src/whitepapers/um_files_loading.rst

     'forecast_period', 'realization'.

 .. note::
-    This document is only an introduction to the UM data loading process.
+    This document covers the essential features of the UM data loading process.
-    For further details of the process, consult the source code :
+    The complete details are implemented as follows:

     *   The conversion of fields to raw cubes is performed by the function :func:`iris.fileformats.pp_rules.convert`, which is called from :func:`iris.fileformats.pp.load_cubes` during loading.
     *   The corresponding save functionality for PP output is implemented by the :func:`iris.fileformats.pp.save` function.
 The relevant 'save rules' are defined in a text file ("lib/iris/etc/pp_save_rules.txt"), in a form defined by the :mod:`iris.fileformats.rules` module.
-    *   Saving to Fieldsfiles is currently not supported.

 The rest of this document describes various independent sections of related metadata items.